 In this article, we’ll discuss how to build a wooden dummy.
 We’ll answer some of the most common questions asked when making a wooden dummy and we’ll provide a number of the best Wing Chun wooden dummy plans (in images and PDFs) from different lineages.

 The Wing Chun wooden dummy is one of the quintessential aspects of good Wing Chun training.
-The Mook Yan Jong—wooden dummy—is the ultimate solo training partner in Wing Chun, however, it can be very expensive to buy one, have one custom made for you or ship one from China—upwards of $2,500 in some instances!
+Although you can practice Wing Chun without a dummy, the Mook Yan Jong—wooden dummy—is the ultimate solo training partner in Wing Chun.
+Having a dummy to train Wing Chun at home can really help you progress.
+However, it can be very expensive to buy one, have one custom made for you or ship one from China—upwards of $2,500 in some instances!

 As such, if you want to make your own dummy, you want to be sure that your wooden dummy plans are on point.
 There are a number of options on how to make a dummy, and strictly speaking, there is no BEST Wing Chun dummy, only YOUR best Wing Chun dummy.
 You want it to be the best wooden dummy for YOU!